pivotal/docs-tap/aws-services/reference/supported-topologies.hbs.md

 #### <a id="same-vpc-config"></a> Configuration

-To configure the PostgreSQL service from the AWS Services Package for this type of topology you must:
+To configure the PostgreSQL service from the AWS Services package for this type of topology you must:

 - Manually create all required subnets and security groups in AWS.
 - Create an Internet gateway.